abhayONS/angular-soap/README.md

 An Angular port of a <a href="http://javascriptsoapclient.codeplex.com/">JavaScript SOAP Client</a> into a factory that has a similar syntax to $http.

+By default this module uses explicit namespaces for methods.

 # Usage
 Before using the factory, you must import the two scripts and its module: